-Technically, there are two types or levels of architecture that is used in the chip design, whether it is a CPU or GPU.
+Technically, there are two types or levels of architecture that are used in the chip design, whether it is a CPU or GPU.
 The first is the ISA or Instruction Set Architecture and the second is the Microarchitecture.
-ISA or Instruction Set Architecture consists of the commands, operations, instructions and instructions set.
+ISA or Instruction Set Architecture consists of the commands, operations, instructions, and instructions set.
 It acts as an interface between the hardware and the driver or software.
-The ISA defines the type of instructions supported by the processor (arithmetic/logic/branch/load/jump), maximum length of the instructions (32-bit/64-bit) and the instruction format of each type of instructions (encoding schemes).
+The ISA defines the type of instructions supported by the processor (arithmetic/logic/branch/load/jump), the maximum length of the instructions (32-bit/64-bit), and the instruction format of each type of instruction (encoding schemes).

 On the other hand, a micro-architecture is the implementation of the ISA in a particular design.
-It deals with concepts like pipelining, execution order of instructions, branching etc. It should be noted that Processors with same instruction set can have different microarchitectures.
-Here RDNA or GCN is the codename given for both the Instruction Set Architecture (ISA) and Microarchitecture for the AMD GPUs, while Polaris, Vega and Navi are the Codename for the series of GPU for these architectures.
-However, in general speaking, Polaris, Vega and Navi may also be referred as the GPU architecture by some people.
+It deals with concepts like pipelining, execution order of instructions, branching, etc. It should be noted that Processors with the same instruction set can have different microarchitectures.
+Here RDNA or GCN is the codename given for both the Instruction Set Architecture (ISA) and Microarchitecture for the AMD GPUs, while Polaris, Vega, and Navi are the Codenames for the series of GPU for these architectures.
+However, in general speaking, Polaris, Vega, and Navi may also be referred to as the GPU architecture by some people.

 GCN vs RDNA Architecture

-GCN stands for Graphics Core Next and is the architecture used by AMD for their most of the graphics cards right from the Oland, Cape Verde, Pitcairn, Tahiti GPU chips to the modern-day Vega GPU chips.
-It has gone to various iterations and there are total of five generations of the GCN architecture.
+GCN stands for Graphics Core Next and is the architecture used by AMD for most of their graphics cards, right from the Oland, Cape Verde, Pitcairn, and Tahiti GPU chips to the modern-day Vega GPU chips.
+It has gone through various iterations and there is a total of five generations of the GCN architecture.
 Below, you can see the various GPUs that were based on the GCN architecture of various generations.